ArticSaber/skin-disease-classification/Hello.md

-Here’s a basic structure and code layout for the Maven project using TestNG, Excel-based data, and Log4j logging.
+3Here’s a basic structure and code layout for the Maven project using TestNG, Excel-based data, and Log4j logging.
 This will help automate the login, add-to-cart, checkout, and logout processes.

 1. Project Structure